Swimbridge, Barnstaple, Devon, EX32

 Outside

-The drive leads into an extensive yard where there is ample parking and turning space for several vehicles.
+The drive leads into an extensive yard where there is ample parking and turning space for several vehicles, Caravans or even a Boat.
 To the right of the yard is the Atcost barn, which is 60’0 x 28’0, a very useful building, currently providing storage, and housing three timber stables and a tractor shed.
-Behind the atcost is an enclosed area that would have been part of the original farmyard, and now provides a sheltered and private area for storage and further parking.
-To the left of the yard is a large two story barn approximately 36’0 x 18’0, which is an incredibly useful barn with potential for a variety of uses (subject to any necessary planning permissions), currently the lower floor is divided into various sections with useful storage and the first floor is open plan and runs the length of the barn which is ideal for a studio or a very large home office and enjoys delightful vistas over the gardens and grounds.
+Behind the atcost is an enclosed area that would have been part of the original farmyard, this now provides a sheltered and private area for storage and further parking.
+To the left of the yard is a large two story barn approximately 36’0 x 18’0, which is an incredibly useful barn with potential for a variety of uses (subject to any necessary planning permissions), currently the lower floor is divided into various sections with useful storage, and a further workshop.
+The first floor is open plan and runs the length of the barn which is ideal for a studio or an exceptionally large home office, this area has electricity, heating, and water attached.
+The area also enjoys delightful vistas over the gardens and grounds.

 Gardens and Grounds